JulianoAleixo/validate-form/README.md

 # validate-form
 A JS form validator.
 This code uses classes instead using constructive functions.
+The code also manipulates the DOM.
 I made this logic when i was studing my typescript course.